Whether you're a young driver or purchasing a vehicle later in life, use these tips to learn how to shop for car insurance.

 Even if you don’t own your vehicle outright, we recommend collision and comprehensive insurance if your vehicle is worth more than $4,000.
 In the event your vehicle is totaled, this is the coverage that would provide compensation for your loss.

 These coverages work by using a deductible: the amount you pay for a claim payout.
 Standard deductibles range between $500-$1,000.
 Because your premium and deductible are inversely related, the higher your deductible, the lower your premium.
 Keep this tip in mind when considering cost-cutting solutions.

 In many states, uninsured motorist coverage is required.
 This coverage, broken down into bodily injury and property damage, protects you from uninsured or underinsured drivers.
 Underinsured drivers are potentially problematic in scenarios in which the value of the damage exceeds the at-fault party’s liability limits.

-These coverages are recommended because they shield you from penalty when someone else makes a mistake.
+These coverages are recommended because they shield you from a penalty when someone else makes a mistake.
 While your insurance agent might tell you collision coverage works the same as uninsured property damage coverage, be wary.
 Although they both have deductibles and protect your vehicle from collision damage, they’re often rated, i.e., charged differently on your insurance premium.
 Collision claims are often seen as at-fault accidents and can lead to premium increases.
 Uninsured Property Damage claims, by definition, are seen not-at-fault claims and are much less costly.

-Once you find the coverage you need, you’ll soon realize car insurance is pretty expensive.
 Let’s look at some ways to keep your premium as low as possible.